 Creating more demand for timber products

-FLA works closely with federal agencies to emphasize that private forests are vast and sustainable, with the ability to deliver long-term resources to participate in opportunities to expand markets for timber related products.
+FLA works closely with stakeholder, including federal agencies, consumer brands, and NGOs to emphasize that private forests are vast and sustainable, with the ability to deliver long-term resources to participate in opportunities to expand markets for timber related products.

 Building Grassroots Support to Impact Federal Law and Regulations